 Short euro positions, or bets the currency will fall against the dollar, have climbed, according to Commodity Futures Trading Commission data.
 Futures traders increased their speculative euro short positions to 137,810 contracts on Aug.
 14, compared with 131,711 the prior week.

-There’s a 50 percent chance that the Fed will announce a form of quantitative easing at their September meeting, and it’s increasingly likely for the central bank to ease further later in 2012 or next year, Rick Rieder, chief investment officer of fundamental fixed-income at New York-based BlackRock Inc. (BLK), the world’s largest money manager, said in an interview with Deirdre Bolton on Bloomberg Television’s “In The Loop.”
+There’s a 50 percent chance that the Fed will announce a form of quantitative easing at their September meeting, and it’s increasingly likely for the central bank to ease further later in 2012 or next year, Rick Rieder, chief investment officer of fundamental fixed-income at New York-based BlackRock Inc. (BLK:US), the world’s largest money manager, said in an interview with Deirdre Bolton on Bloomberg Television’s “In The Loop.”

 “Employment is going to take a very long time to get to the Fed’s mandate of full employment, which means they’re going to be on hold for a long time,” Rieder said.
 “Their comments yesterday were more aggressive than I think people would have thought.”

 Chairman Ben S. Bernanke will have an opportunity to clarify his views in an Aug.
 31 speech at a forum for central bankers in Jackson Hole, Wyoming, where he signaled a second round of bond buying by the Fed in 2010.
 Fed officials next meet on Sept.
 12-13.

 The U.S. central bank bought $2.3 trillion of mortgage and Treasury debt between 2008 and 2011 in two rounds of quantitative easing to cap borrowing costs.
 Policy makers have held the Fed’s key rate in a range of zero to 0.25 percent